weemo/iOS-SDK/sdk-helper/README.md

 ##Known Limitations

 * The video frame can apprears croped.
-* Workaround: Change the orientation of the device.
+<br />Workaround: Change the orientation of the device.
 When the screen rotate, the entire video frame appears.
 * The authentication may not works, in this case the `SIP OK` does not appears.
-* Workaround: close and kill the apps.
+<br />Workaround: close and kill the apps.
 Reopen and it should work.
 If not repeat this manipulation.
 * The HD/SD button's label does not change.
-* Workaround: There is no workaound. the button toggles the video quality but the button's label does not change.
+<br />Workaround: There is no workaound. the button toggles the video quality but the button's label does not change.